bitjson/geyser/README.md

 import { MongoObserver } from 'geyser-mongo';

-// Create an Observer which writes to a 'ticks' collection in MongoDB const ticks = MongoObserver({
+// Create an Observer which writes to a 'ticks' collection in MongoDB const ticks = MongoObserver.connect({
-  connect: 'mongodb://localhost/my-db',
+  url: 'mongodb://localhost/my-db',
   collection: 'ticks'
 })